 • Antioxidants defuse these free radicals

-• In addition, the formation of free radicals can already be prevented by a kind of "internal sunglasses": Carotenoids such as lutein or beta-carotene and vitamins E and C protect against (blue ) LightInnere Sonnenbrille
+• In addition, the formation of free radicals can be prevented by a kind of "inner sunglasses": Carotenoids such as lutein or beta-carotene as well as vitamins E and C protect against (blue ) LightInnere Sonnenbrille

 A) Cataract (“cataract”)